STAT545-UBC/STAT545-UBC-original-website/block034_useR-encoding-case-study.md

 Success!

 You will notice that this was a highly manual process and I'm afraid that is quite realistic, when something that should never happen -- mixed encoding -- actually happens.
-In my experience, it is typical to stumble across the problem, hope you can systematically identify the affected data, and then apply a targetted fix.
+In my experience, it is typical to stumble across the problem, hope you can systematically identify the affected data, and then apply a targeted fix.